 Dr. Patel has worked within the gastroenterology clinic, to develop Inflammatory Bowel Disease Competencies for the Clinical Nutrition Department at Children’s Medical Center Dallas.

-Dr. Patel and Dr Lilliene Chan have collaborated with our adult IBD colleagues to create a seemless transitions program and joined to create a monthly multidisciplinary adult and pediatric IBD conference.
+Dr. Patel and Dr Lillienne Chan have collaborated with our adult IBD colleagues to create a seamless transitions program and joined to create a monthly multidisciplinary adult and pediatric IBD conference.
 With the help of Dr. Gabby Reed and our child life team, we have created an IBD support group for children that meets on a monthly basis.
 Dr. Patel currently leads a parent support group for families with children with IBD.

-Dr. Patel is the elected medical representative at large for the medical executive committee at Children’s Medical Center Dallas as well as the GI division lead in electronic medical records as well as serving on hosital wide committees like the Physician Advisory Committee, the Tissue and Transfusion Committee, the Ambulaotry User Group. the Mobile Device working group, and the GI Operations working groups.
+Dr. Patel is the elected medical representative at large for the medical executive committee at Children’s Medical Center Dallas as well as the GI division lead in electronic medical records as well as serving on hospital-wide committees like the Physician Advisory Committee, the Tissue and Transfusion Committee, the Ambulatory User Group. the Mobile Device working group, and the GI Operations working groups.

 Dr. Patel participates in the recruitment of medical students for the UTSW medical school.
 He also participates in the recruitment of pediatric residents and pediatric gastroenterology fellows.
 Additionally, he also interviews locally for his alma mater, Emory University.

-Dr. Patel is actively involved in community activites, specifically through the Crohn's and Colitis Foundation of America where he serves as vice-chair of the Medical Advisory Board as well as the medical director for Camp Oasis, a camp for children with IBD.
+Dr. Patel is actively involved in community activities, specifically through the Crohn's and Colitis Foundation of America where he serves as vice-chair of the Medical Advisory Board as well as the medical director for Camp Oasis, a camp for children with IBD.
 He is also active in charitable organizations within the Indian community, serving on the planning committee for the annual pediatric BAPS health fair.